Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 New students are enrolled three times per year.

-College CGPA of 2.75 (must include at least 24 credit hours, excluding developmental courses)
+have attended other colleges and have a CGPA of 2.75 (must include at least 24 credit hours, excluding developmental courses) may

 A2 Admission Assessment custom score of 73 which is inclusive of all academic subject areas